Srujan0798/Rest-iN-U/Doxs/5 Opus All.md

       },
       {
         question: 'How does the commission structure work?',
-        answer: 'Dharma Realty charges a platform fee on successful transactions facilitated through our platform.
+        answer: 'REST-iN-U charges a platform fee on successful transactions facilitated through our platform.
 The fee varies based on transaction type (sale/rent) and your subscription tier.
 Detailed fee structures are available in your agent dashboard.', },
       {
         question: 'Can I import listings from other platforms?',